inokawa/rich-textarea/README.md

-# relight
+# rich-textarea

-A tiny [React](https://github.com/facebook/react) component for flexible text highlighting.
+A small [React](https://github.com/facebook/react) component to colorize, highlight and decorate your textarea.

 ## Demo